AlaaLab/InstructCV/GETTING_STARTED.md

 &#x1F31F; Instructions for training.

-## Play with your image
+## Inference with new images

-You can put your favorite image and try to use language as instruction to do some vision tasks.
+You can apply InstructCV to new images by following the steps below.

-**Step0.** Download the pre-trained weights we provided.
+**Step 1.** Download the pre-trained weights we provided.
 Or you can download it manually from [Google Drive](https://drive.google.com/file/d/1pz9eheQRQfx8itLj3nSKXQylTuG8DtB_/view?usp=share_link) |
 [BaiduNet Disk](https://pan.baidu.com/s/1iPuMJIWTHiDBRVeFpVXUPQ?pwd=3tjr&_at_=1679742406093)
 ```shell
 bash scripts/download_pretain_weights.sh
 ```

-**Step1.** Put your image under a dictionary you created.

-**Step2.** Set up environments following instructions in next chapter.

-**Step3.** Inference.
+**Step 2.** Run the following command:

 ```shell
 python edit_cli.py --input <path_to_the_dictionary_you_created> --output <path_to_save> --edit <language_instructions>